-You also want to pay attention to the bevel.
+You also want to pay attention to the bevel angle.
 This will let the saw tilt.
 It also lets the saw rotate the base, which can change the angle you’ll be sawing.
 Examining the bevel beforehand is important.

 The first safety feature to consider is what is known as a saw guard.
 It will help you from having any unfortunate accidents by doing exactly as its name suggests.

-Another safety feature to consider when working with any miter saw, is the base in which you will be operating off.
-This can be assisted by purchasing a quality miter saw stand like the Dewalt DWX726 Miter Saw Stand.
+Another safety feature to consider when working with any of these saws, is the base in which you will be operating off.
+This can be assisted by purchasing a quality saw stand like the Dewalt DWX726 Miter Saw Stand.
 The Dewalt DWX726 is an ideal option as it suits every saw on this list, plus some other popular models like the DeWalt DW717 & Makita ls1016l.

 The third feature to consider is electric brakes.
 They let you halt the blade when needed.
 With this, you can stop it from spinning, and you can usually do it pretty quickly.

 Those saws that come with electric blades usually let you stop the blade from moving within just two seconds.
 This is a really critical safety feature if you do, in fact, have an accident and need to shut off the saw immediately.

 5. Dust Collection